allenrobel/ndfc-python/README.md

 [vrf_add.py]              | Add a vrf to a fabric [netbox_ndfc_network_create.py] | Read networks from a Netbox instance, and create these in NDFC.
 This is a proof-of-concept for one way to integrate NDFC and Netbox.

-# The following example scripts have been removed.
-See note 1 above.
+## The following example scripts have been removed, see note 1 above

 Script                  | Description
 ----------------------- | -----------